milnomada/text-to-image/README.md

 # Text to Image

 Node.js module to generate images with arbitrary text and colors
-Ported from [text-edit](https://github.com/zonayedpca/text-image) and modified to run the image render process server side using offline node.js dom management libraries.
+Ported from [text-edit](https://github.com/zonayedpca/text-image) and modified to run image render process as a backend application, including all necessary dom management libraries the web browser provides to front end application.

 ## Dependencies
 It makes use of document and window from [jsdom](https://github.com/jsdom/jsdom) project.